-FREEFLO and POWDER MAD are offering a unique 5 Full Days coaching and 7 nights self-catering package Introduction To Intermediate Ski Touring Skills Week in Tarentaise Valley, France 26th March – April 2023.
+FREEFLOSKI and POWDER MAD are offering a unique 5 Full Days coaching and 7 nights self-catering package Introduction To Intermediate Ski Touring Skills Week based in St Foy in the Tarentaise Valley, France 16th – 23rd March 2024.

-This skills week is for strong intermediate skiers with a good level of fitness and off-piste skiing skills with little or no experience in ski touring, who want to take their ski touring and adventure to the next level.
+This skills week is for strong intermediate skiers with a good level of fitness and off-piste skiing skills with little or no experience in ski touring, who want to take their ski touring, mountain knowledge and adventure to the next level.

 Duration: 5x Full Days Coaching and 7x nights self-catered accommodation

--5 Full Days of British backcountry ski coaching with Floss
+-5 Full Days of backcountry ski coaching and guiding with Floss

 -Avalanche and transceiver workshop